typst/typst/tests/typ/compiler/dict.typ

 // Missing lvalue is not automatically none-initialized.
 #{
   let dict = (:)
-  // Error: 3-9 dictionary does not contain key "b" dict.b += 1
+  // Error: 3-9 no default value was specified and dictionary does not contain key "b" dict.b += 1
 }